 It is the perfect venue to unwind and get lost in great company or even solo.
 The Wellcome Kitchen is so quiet and calm, away from the vibrancy and bustle of the intrigued visitors of the Wellcome Collection downstairs.

 Once you have finished your delicious afternoon tea, you will discover the spectacular Reading Room adjacent, which allows you to unwind with a copy or two and take a peek at an eccentric collection of sculptures, paintings and artefacts.

-Overall, a perfect mini-day out wrapped up with lots of culture and food – what’s not to love?
+Overall, a perfect mini-day out wrapped up with lots of technology, culture and food – what’s not to love?

 Have you tried the Wellcome Kitchen Afternoon Tea?
-Where is your favourite place to have afternoon tea in London?

 A long weekend in Prague – surrounded by pastel-coloured views and terracotta roofs